 - facilitate payment for our services;

-- arrange for services to be supplied to clients by third parties (including our sub-contractors) where appropriate (for example, searches, lodgements and related services); and
+- arrange for services to be supplied to clients by third parties where appropriate (for example, searches, filings, lodgements and related services);

 - meet legal and regulatory requirements.

-The collection of sensitive information (for example, racial origin, religious beliefs and health information) is restricted by the Privacy Act.
-We will not collect sensitive information about you unless this is necessary for one of our functions or activities and you have consented to that collection, or we are otherwise required or authorised by or under law to do so.
+We will not collect sensitive information about you (for example, racial origin, religious beliefs or health information) unless this is necessary for one of our functions or activities and you have consented to that collection, or we are otherwise able to by law.

 Much of the personal information that we hold is collected when you contact us via our website or complete documentation required for you to become our client.
-We may also collect personal information in a number of other ways, for example:
+We may also collect personal information in other ways, for example:

-- if you contact us with a query (whether in person, or by phone, fax, email or through any forms on our website; or
+- if you contact us with a query (whether in person, or by phone or email);

-- from related service providers, contractors and government bodies.
+- from related service providers, contractors or government bodies; or

 As part of instructions from some of our clients, we may also process personal information relating to, but not limited to, our client’s workers, opponents or vendors.

 How long will we keep your personal information?